 - Optimize your WB protocol.
 Refer to our WB protocol for more information.
 Follow the product guidelines or previous experimental optimizations for a recommended dilution for your primary antibody.
 Determine the quantity of antibody required for two experiments.

-WB: Published customer data using Alomone Labs blocking peptide controls
+Alomone Labs blocking peptide controls

-Western blots show a P2X7R band (left panels) in epileptic mouse and human hippocampal samples (n = 1/lane) and elimination of the band (middle panels) when Anti-P2X7 Receptor Antibody (#APR-004) was preincubated with P2X7 Receptor Blocking Peptide (#BLP-PR004) (+pep7r).
-In a separate experiment, the antibody was preincubated with P2X4 Receptor Blocking Peptide (#BLP-PR002) (+pep4r).
-As observed, P2X4 Receptor Blocking Peptide did not block Anti-P2X7 Receptor Antibody.
+WBs show a P2X7 receptor band (left panels) in epileptic mouse and human hippocampal samples blotted in the absence of the P2X7 Receptor Blocking Peptide (#BLP-PR004) (-pep7r).
+This band was eliminated (middle panels) when the Anti-P2X7 Receptor Antibody (#APR-004) was preincubated with the P2X7 Receptor Blocking Peptide (#BLP-PR004) (+pep7r).
+In a separate experiment, the anti-P2X7 receptor antibody was preincubated with the P2X4 Receptor Blocking Peptide (#BLP-PR002) (+pep4r; right panels).
+As expected, the P2X4 receptor blocking peptide did not block the anti-P2X7 receptor antibody.
+The blots were also probed with an antibody directed against actin, which functioned as a loading control.